JPCodeCraft/AlbionFreeMarketTutorials/tutorials/Transporting Guide/albion_transport_guide.md

 - **Heavy Transport**: Choose a bear or ox.

 🔍 **Note**: Shoes can also increase your carry weight (more IP means more carry weight).

+For a full list and comparison of all mounts, including prices and all their stats and skills, check out the [Albion Mounts page](https://albionfreemarket.com/mounts).

 ### 🌀 Using Avalonian Roads